la2050/archive/_projects/2016/get-los-angeles-back-to-work.md

   Island, Seattle and Portland, we know that LaunchCode participants can get placed in real high paying jobs that make a major different in how Los Angeles grows as a city.
-project_image_2: 6757074165741-team91.jpg
-empty_column_1: ''
 organization_name: LaunchCode
 organization_website: www.launchcode.org
-organization_name_2: LaunchCode
-organization_activity: >-
-  LaunchCode is a nonprofit opening doors to paid apprenticeships and jobs for aspiring developers and technologists.
-ein: ''

 ---